ravendesignsystem/rds/src/docs/dev/main-concepts/index.md

 layout: base
 subsite: dev
 content: true
-title: Key concepts that makeup RDS
+title: Main concepts that makeup RDS
 readingTime: 4:14
 ---
-RDS is Carleton's system for creating digital harmony across our many web properties.
-One of the systematic ways to guide our collective efforts is to ensure everyone is speaking the same language.
-This section documents the fundamental concepts and terminology used within RDS' underlying design language, established to create consistency across the platform.
+RDS is Carleton's system for creating consistency and digital harmony across our many web properties.
+One of the systematic ways to guide our collective efforts is to ensure that everyone is speaking the same language.
+This section documents the fundamental concepts and terminology used within RDS' underlying design language.

 > Our design system isn’t our UI kit or our style guide.
 It’s the shared language we have when we talk about our work.
 Read: [The system always kicks back](https://ux.shopify.com/the-system-always-kicks-back-d94b945407f2)